 Whether you're ice fishing for Walleye, Northern Pike, Crappie, Perch or any other type of fish it's important to know as much as you can about the species you're after.

-You’ll find a lot of great general tips below that relate to most species of fish.
-But every species has its own nature and characteristics so follow these links for specific information:
+You'll find a lot of great general tips below that relate to most species of fish but every species has its own nature and characteristics so follow these links for specific tips and techniques:

 In many respects, ice angling differs from warm-weather fishing.
 Dropping a line in a hole you’ve cut in the hard water doesn’t demand much casting skill, and lure selection changes radically, too.
 And if you want a laugh, bring your winter jigging rig out onto the lake in July!